hsj71/EncryptedPasswordMongoDB/README.md

 # EncryptedPasswordMongoDB
-## 🔐 Secure User Authentication with Encrypted Passwords using Node.js & MongoDB
+## 🔐 Secure User Authentication with Encrypted Passwords using Node.js & MongoDB (complete backend).

 This project demonstrates a basic user authentication system using **Node.js**, **Express**, and **MongoDB**, where **passwords are securely stored** in the database using field-level encryption.
 The frontend is rendered using **EJS templates**, and the UI is styled with custom CSS.